 New Brunswick is comprised of fifteen indigenous Mi'kmaq and Maliseet bands across the province.
 As a major trading post for centuries, the land upon which the Canada Day festivities occur remains one of the few territories that no indigenous groups lay claim: it has perpetually been a space for all to gather.
-We will welcome a diverse array of arts and culture from each band to be shared throughout the day.
+We welcome live entertainment to the Market Square Boardwalk at 5pm:

 5th Annual Black Box Mixology Competition

 Join us on the Market Square Boardwalk for the 5th Annual Black Box Mixology Competition at 12pm!
 All Market Square restaurants will compete to see who can create the signature Boardwalk beverage; to be sold at all Boardwalk restaurants.
 The winner will earn the title of the Boardwalk's Top Bartender and their drink will be featured in all Boardwalk restaurants for the whole summer!

 The North Market Wharf Cultural Association presents the Canada 150 Legacy Mural Nest by Deanna Musgrave featuring a performance of Skywalker an original composition written in celebration of the mural by Andrew Reed Miller.
 Join us in the Market Square Skywalk at 4:15pm!

 In celebration of Canada 150, the City of Saint John & Market Square are hosting a FREE family event to kick off the summer!
 Mayor & Council will be pulling the official 5pm work whistle announcing to those near and far that the weekend is here!
 Then we're kicking it into high gear with Live Entertainment by:

 2017 Boardwalk House Band: Nothing But A Necktie